 When a block ack agreement is set up between HT or DMG STAs, the Buffer Size and Block Ack Timeout

 fields in the ADDBA Request frame are advisory.
-When a block ack agreement is set up between a non-HT
+A block ack agreement shall not be set up between a non-HT

-non-DMG STA and another STA, the Block Ack Policy and Buffer Size fields in the ADDBA Request frame
+non-DMG STA and another STA.”

-are advisory.”

 1524.22 edit as shown

-“After setting up either an immediate block ack agreement or a delayed block ack agreement following the
+“After setting up an immediate block ack agreement following the

 procedure in 10.24.2 (Setup and modification of the block ack parameters), and having gained access to the

-medium and established protection, if necessary, the originator may transmit a block of QoS Data frames
+medium and established protection, if necessary, the originator may transmit an A-MPDU

-separated by SIFS, with the total number of frames not exceeding the Buffer Size subfield value in the

-associated ADDBA Response frame and subject to any additional duration limitations based on the channel

-access mechanism.
-Each of the frames shall have the Ack Policy subfield in the QoS Control field set to Block

-Ack.
 The RA field of the frames that are not delivered using the GCR block ack retransmission policy shall be

 the recipient’s individual address.
 The RA field of GCR frames delivered using the GCR block ack